kennethreitz/bake/README.md

 ## Features

-- a `Bakefile`
+- a `Bakefile`, which looks and feels like the good parts of a `Makefile`.
+- except, you can write real bash code!
-Unlike `Makefile`, either tabs or 4 spaces can be used.
+- Unlike `Makefile`, either tabs or 4 spaces can be used.

 ## Installation